-We compiled a list of the best portable DAC/Amp combos that are great to use with mobile devices (iPhone and Android).
+We compiled a list of the best portable DAC/amp combos for mobile devices (iPhone and Android), so you don’t have to!

-A portable DAC/Amp is a multi-purpose device.
+A portable DAC/amp is a multi-purpose device.
 It accepts a digital input, converts it into analog audio, amplifies the signal, and finally outputs the music to headphones.
-Since we’re talking about portable devices, it also has to be small enough to fit into a pocket.
+Since we’re talking about portable devices, it also should be small enough to fit into a pocket.

-Missing headphone jacks from the current batch of phones have also warrant the use of an intermediate device (or Bluetooth connection) for headphone listening.
+Missing headphone jacks from the current batch of phones have also warranted using an intermediate device (or Bluetooth connection) for headphone listening.

 If you have to connect something, why not choose a terrific sounding replacement?